JohannaEnright/LCREntropyProject/README.txt

-      and 'mutate' adds 1000 random mutations to the third position of codons from the generated sequences (reffered to as 'Slip + Syn model' in the publication), using biologially relevant weights (5:1) for transition/tranversion mutations. ii) species ('hs', 'sc', 'dm', 'at', 'ce') iii) file of codon proportions as generated from nt_pro_cod_genomebias.py
+      and 'mutate' adds 1000 random mutations to the third position of codons from the generated sequences (reffered to as 'Slip + Syn model' in the publication), using biologially relevant weights (5:1) for transition/tranversion mutations. ii) species ('hs', 'sc', 'dm', 'at', 'ce') iii) file of codon proportions as generated from nt_pro_cod_genome_bias.py

-10. nt_pro_cod_genomebias
+10. nt_pro_cod_genome_bias.py
     This script takes a genbank file (or multiple concatenated) as input and outputs 4 files: each containing the nucleotide frequency, the nucleotide in coding sequence frequency, the codon frequency, and the amino acid frequency.
-    The codon frequency output was used for seqeunce simulations such as improvedcodonclassLCRsimulation.py and incslipsim_speciesspecific.py.
+    The codon frequency output was used for seqeunce simulations such as improved_codon_class_lcr_simulation.py and inc_slip_sim_species_specific.py.

-11. periodicityANDEntropy
+11. periodicity_and_entropy.py
-    This script requires a _Seq file outputed by CombinedUsingSysCall_Codon3.py containing the sequences of the detected biological LCRs and the sequence type, either 'protein' or 'dna'.
+    This script requires a _Seq file outputed by calculate_entropy_biological_lcrs.py containing the sequences of the detected biological LCRs and the sequence type, either 'protein' or 'dna'.
     Optional inputs include:
        i) wholeseq="True" or "False, which outputs either the entropies of only the repeat segments ("False") or the entropies of the entire LCR sequence ("True"). ii) The lengths that each repeat has to be to be considered a repeat.
 For example, for mono-amino acid repeats, the releat size needed to be 4 (rep1p="4"), and the length of tri-nucleotide repeats needed to be 4 (rep3d="4").